The right to believe, to worship and witness

-Khafizov and Salimzyanov were convicted and fined 100,000 and 50,000 Roubles on 19 February under Criminal Code Articles 282.2, Parts 1 and 2 respectively.
+Khafizov and Salimzyanov were convicted and fined 100,000 and 50,000 Roubles on 19 February under Criminal Code Articles 282.2, Parts 1 and 2 ("Organisation of" or "participation in" "the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity") respectively.
 The convictions followed a series of raids on Nursi readers' homes in Naberezhnyye Chelny in February 2013 during which they were detained.
 After several hearings in the City Court, their case was transferred to the magistrates' court system in December 2013.

 Russia's Supreme Court outlawed "Nurdzhular", a purported extremist organisation of Nursi followers, in April 2008.
 Muslims who study Nursi say that the group does not exist.

 More texts to be banned?

 During the raids in 2013, officials seized books from the defendants' homes.
 Now, Naberezhnyye City Prosecutor's Office is attempting to have 18 of these - taken from Sharifullina's flat - declared "extremist" at the City Court.
 The first hearing in this case took place under Judge Neilya Dementyeva on 3 April, the court website notes.
 On 11 April the Court is expected to appoint "experts" to re-analyse the texts, a Nursi reader told Forum 18.